 28 Feb CAD Warehouse Design – Incidentals, FIFO, and Permits

 If you are thinking about getting a CAD warehouse design done for you then there are a few things to consider.
-One of those things is the methodology with which your inventory will be handled as far as it relates to the first in-first out method of storage.
-It is also known as FIFO for short.
-It is most commonly associated with businesses where time is a massive factor in how potent their product is or if something will go bad.
+One of those things is the methodology you select to handle your inventory.
+FIFO for short.
+It is most commonly associated with businesses where time is a massive factor.
+Timing factors in how potent their product is or if something will go bad.
 You can see this sort of method of storage at play in companies where food, medicinal drugs, and bioproducts such as blood supplies are tracked and stored.
 You may have some chemical agents in this category too as they may only be stable in a form for a defined amount of time.
 It could be your business is something we have never heard of yet.
-However, it does not change the fact that timing is a real issue in a business that needs to be adhered to or money, products, supplies, and time is lost which causes a loss of profitability.
-It may also have disastrous effects for the end-user who needs it to be potent or to be in working order when they receive and use the product.
+However, it does not change the fact that timing is a real issue in a business that needs to adhere to FIFO standards.
+Time issues are a cause for a loss of profitability.
+It may also have disastrous effects on the end-user.
+An end-user needs it to be potent or to be in working order when they receive and use the product.

 “If you have storage shelves or racks taller than 5’9” then it will probably come up as well.
-Your warehouse needs to be planned with this in mind and procuring industrial-grade storage racks with proper seismic testing/calcuations is very important.”
+Your warehouse needs to be planned with this in mind and procuring industrial-grade storage racks with proper seismic testing/calculations is very important.”